top of page

 4. Lack of resources meaning it is unviable to investigate and convict many small crimes.

-5. Lack of resources meaning more serious crimes are not properly investigated or prosecuted.
+5. Lack of resources meaning more serious crimes are not always properly investigated or prosecuted.

 7. Criminals have the right to silence, and thus are always able to hamper or defeat the process of justice.

 8. Biased presentation of evidence at trials in prosecution or defence of the accused.
-There are no key players in criminal trials by jury, who have the role of presenting the unbiased truth, all presentation of evidence is biased.
+There are no key players in criminal trials by jury, who have the role of presenting the unbiased truth, all presentation of evidence is biased for or against the accused.

 9. Lawyers defending clients who they know are guilty of the crime, and manufacturing untruthful defences as a result.